👉 New to incident management? Check the What Is Incident Management? Beginner’s Guide

 Setup guides are also available for people just getting started.

-Since the integration with Splunk products is far from the level of Better Uptime or Opsgenie there is no significant benefit in picking it for teams using Splunk for monitoring.
+Since the integration with Splunk products is far from the level of Better Stack or Opsgenie there is no significant benefit in picking it for teams using Splunk for monitoring.

 Overall Splunk on-call is quite easy to work with and navigate and there are no overcomplicated setups.